Michael Jenkins (running back): Toronto Argonauts

 In 2000, Jenkins joined the Toronto Argonauts as a free agent.
 In his rookie year, Jenkins played all 18 games and rushed for 1,050 rushing yards with two touchdowns and had 400 yards receiving.
 Upon the season's completion, he was voted the team's rookie of the year.
 With his small size and his large rushing numbers, comparisons between Jenkins and his head coach Pinball Clemons (who was a star running back during his playing days) naturally emerged.

 During the 2001 season, Jenkins set an Argonauts team record for most rushing yards in a season with 1484 rushing yards on 271 carries and 8 touchdowns as well as 361 receiving yards and 5 touchdowns.
 Earlier in the season, there was great concern by the fans over whether Jenkins' running abilities would have been stifled because of the "pass-happy" philosophy of offensive co-ordinator John Jenkins.
 However, head coach Clemons put his coaching authority to use and called for a more balanced offensive attack combining the pass and running games to better utilize Michael Jenkins' game.
 The Football Reporters of Canada selected Jenkins as the winner of the 2001 John Candy Memorial Award, which is given to the Toronto Argonauts player of the year.

 Jenkins left the Argonauts in 2002 to sign with the Houston Texans, where he spent the season as a member of the team's practice squad, and he returned to the Argonauts in 2003.
-Unfortunately, he was not able to regain the form that he had when he first joined the team.
+However, he was not able to regain the form that he had when he first joined the team.
 After coming back from the NFL, Jenkins' weight increased.
 That, combined with an abductor/groin injury in the pre-season, and recurring ankle injuries factored into his decreased productivity.
-Despite those shortcomings throughout the season, Jenkins rushed for 195 yards in a game vs. the Edmonton Eskimos on August 17, 2003 and earned the CFL offensive player of the week award for the achievement.
+Despite those shortcomings throughout the season, Jenkins rushed for 195 yards in a game vs. the Edmonton Eskimos on August 17, 2003, and earned the CFL Offensive Player of the Week Award for the achievement.
 For the season, Jenkins rushed for 814 yards on 156 carries with 6 rushing touchdowns, along with 316 yards receiving.
-Shortly thereafter, he had surgery on his injured ankles that hampered him during the season.
+Shortly thereafter, he had surgery on his injured ankles, which had hampered him during the season.